rust-lang/rust-by-example/examples/hello/print/fmt/input.md

 RGB (0, 3, 254) 0x0003FE
 RGB (0, 0, 0) 0x000000
 ```
-Two hints in case you get stuck:
+Two hints if you get stuck:
  * You [may need to list each color more than once][argument_types],
  * You can [pad with zeros to a width of 2][fmt_width] with `:02`.